Twelve years ago this month, Barry Sanders retired from the National Football League. Today, July 16, 2011, he celebrates his 43rd birthday.

 - Emmitt Smith (24%, 4 Votes)

 Total Voters: 17

-Either way your vote goes, it’s clear that the 5’ 8” Sanders was a unique talent packed into a smaller package, and a player that we’ll likely never see again in our lifetime.
+Either way your vote goes, it’s clear that the 5’ 8” Sanders was a unique talent packed into a smaller package.
+Barry Sanders is a player that we’ll likely never see again in our lifetime.

 Fans of the game may miss football now, but they’ve missed Barry Sanders for a dozen years.

 Happy Birthday, Barry – hope retirement is treating you well.